OUR STORY

 Our statements are bold, they are powerful, and they serve to help define a place that matters to people.
 The War Memorial curates things anew, and its leadership demonstrates quality and integrity, because we know that no matter the power of a word, everything crumbles without the stewards of excellence and honor.

-To be a patriotic, cultural, and community leader, we remain true to a set of core values to impact all actions, decisions, and engagement with the community and with one another.
+To honor those who served, enrich our community, and deliver exceptional experiences, we remain true to a set of core values to impact all actions, decisions, and engagement with the community and with one another.

 Our core guiding values are —